 Where do the Americas begin, and where do they end?
 What is the relationship between the spatial constructions of «area» and «continent»?
 How were the Americas imagined by different actors in different historical periods, and how were these imaginations – as continent, nation, region – guided by changing agendas and priorities?
 This interdisciplinary volume addresses competing and conflicting configurations and narratives of spatialization in the context of globalization processes from the 19th century to the present.

-Prof. Dr. Gabriele Pisarz-Ramirez (Institute for American Studies & SFB 1199, Leipzig U, Germany)
+Prof. Dr. Gabriele Pisarz-Ramirez (SFB 1199 & Institute for American Studies, Leipzig University, Germany)

 Gabriele Pisarz-Ramirez is a professor of American studies and minority studies at Leipzig University.
 Her research interests and fields of publication include inter-American Studies, race and ethnicity (especially Latino/a studies), transculturation, early American Studies, and nineteenth century popular literature.

-Dr. Hannes Warnecke-Berger (Institute of Political Science & SFB 1199, Leipzig U, Germany)
+Dr. Hannes Warnecke-Berger (SFB 1199 & Institute of Political Science, Leipzig University, Germany)